 US MARKET INSIGHTS: China Stocks Delisting From US: Everything You Need to Know

 “The US has shown a willingness to play hardball,” says Andrew Kapyrin, partner and co-head of investments with New Jersey-based Regent Atlantic, an investment advisory firm with $5.2 billion under management.
 “Even if that means leaving US investors holding the bag.”

 It wouldn’t be the first time foreign investors have lost out.
 The recent fraud scandal at China’s Luckin Coffee left US investors out of pocket and may have helped push the issue to the fore.

 In May 2019 Luckin Coffee raised $561 million through the sale of 33 million American depositary shares.
-They quickly soared almost threefold to more than $50 on the NASDAQ by late 2019.
+They quickly soared almost threefold to more than $50.

 SEC Loses Power Of Discretion

 The US Congress responded by passing the Holding Foreign Companies Accountable Act (HFCA) in December 2020.
 The SEC quickly followed suit, issuing implementing regulations in March 2021.